awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-options.md

 To ensure that IAM users can only launch instances that require the use of IMDSv2 when requesting instance metadata, you can specify that the condition to require IMDSv2 must be met before an instance can be launched\.
 For the example IAM policy, see [Work with instance metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.

 **Configure IPv4 and IPv6 endpoints**
-By default, the IPv4 endpoint is enabled and the IPv6 endpoint is disabled\.
+By default, the IPv6 endpoint is disabled\.
 This is true even if you are launching an instance into an IPv6\-only subnet\.
-You can choose to enable or disable these endpoints at instance launch\.
+You can choose to enable this endpoint at instance launch\.
 The IPv6 endpoint for IMDS is only accessible on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.
-For more information on the metadata options, see [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) in the *AWS CLI command reference*\.
-The following example shows you how to enable both IPv4 and IPv6 endpoints for IMDS:
+For more information about the metadata options, see [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) in the *AWS CLI command reference*\.
+The following example shows you how to enable the IPv6 endpoint for IMDS:

 ```
 aws ec2 run-instances
     --image-id ami-0abcdef1234567890
     --instance-type t3.large
     ...
-    --metadata-options "HttpEndpoint=enabled, HttpProtocolIpv4=enabled, HttpProtocolIpv6=enabled"
+    --metadata-options "HttpEndpoint=enabled,HttpProtocolIpv6=enabled"
 ```

 ------